unlcms/project-herbie/README.md

 In a development site, make the changes, bump the **Version** on `admin/config/development/features/edit/herbie_FEATURE` and click _Write_.
 Then commit changes.

-### Updating Multisites with the Feature update
+### Updating Multisite sites with the Feature update

 Deploy changes.
-Then run `drush fim herbie_FEATURE` on all sites.
+Then run `php drush-all-sites.php fim herbie_FEATURE` where _herbie_FEATURE_ is the name of the feature.

-## Running Multisite
+## Installing & Running Multisite

 The [unl_multisite module](https://github.com/unlcms/unl_multisite) provides a web interface to run a [Drupal multisite](https://www.drupal.org/docs/multisite-drupal) setup so additional sites can exist in